Monday, March 26, 2012

 By Oseah Philemon

+LABU people in Lae have removed the road block at the Markham Bridge to allow Morobe Mining Joint Venture vehicles to pass through.
 But they warned the road block could be set up again depending on the outcome of an address by Morobe Governor Luther Wenge near the lifeline bridge today.

 On Friday, their leaders converged on the Morobe administration offices to petition the company and Government for urgent attention to the fish poisoning crisis which has crippled their subsistence livelihood.
+Two separate petitions were presented to the acting Morobe Provincial Administrator Patilias Gamato on Friday.

+The first, from the main villages of Labu-Buttu, Labu-Mitti and Labu Talie, asked for fresh water supply – water containers and fuel for boats to travel far inland to fetch water for drinking and cooking.
 The petition also called for financial assistance especially for children returning to school as the fishing grounds which families depended on for their weekly income has now been destroyed by the poisoning of the Markham River which flows into the vast Huon Gulf.

+The people of Labu said in their petition that unless they received help, the future of their children in school was at stake.
 The petition called for compensation for the permanent loss of their fish and marine life which they had depended on for generations and royalties from the Hidden Valley mine to be extended to their people.
+The petition also demanded K1 million to be made available for an independent investigation into the poisoning of the river system which has extended as far as the entire Labu Lakes and its huge swampland.

 Labu-Buttu councillor Jeffrey Tipi warned that his people faced starvation because their only means of survival has now been poisoned.